stuntrally/stuntrally3/Readme.md

 Before reporting bugs or issues, be sure to [Read before posting](https://groups.f-hub.org/d/2ftpShKs/-how-to-post-sr3-info-help-links-about-etc-) (or
 [the old one](https://forum.freegamedev.net/viewtopic.php?f=78&t=3814)) topic first.

-Then create a [new issue on github](https://github.com/stuntrally/stuntrally3/issues/new) (if not present already)
+Then create a [new issue on github](https://github.com/stuntrally/stuntrally3/issues/new/choose) (if not present already)
 or a topic on [New Forum](https://groups.f-hub.org/stunt-rally/) (if already joined, [how to](https://groups.f-hub.org/d/2ftpShKs/)).

-For chat we use: [Discord](https://discord.gg/TywnXxAtR6).
+For chat we use: [Discord](https://discord.gg/TywnXxAtR6) and Matrix #stuntrally:matrix.org (preferred)

 ## 🤝Contributing